Frobenius trace fields of cohomologically rigid local systems: Introduction

 The motivicity conjecture of Simpson \cite[p.9]{simpsonhiggs} states that each $L\in \cohrig{\Xan}{\C}$ is \emph{of geometric origin} (also referred to as \emph{motivic} in the following): this roughly means that after restricting to a dense open subset $U\subset X$, it arises as a subquotient (or even summand) in the cohomology of a family of smooth projective varieties.
 Note that if $L$ is of geometric origin, with family $\pi\colon \mc Y\rightarrow U$ and $i\geq 0$ such that $L|_U$ is a summand of $R^i\pi_*\C$, then it is very well possible that $L|_U$ is \emph{not cut out by an algebraic cycle}.

 Therefore, there is an a priori more restrictive notion, namely that $L$ is cut out by algebraic cycles from the cohomology of a family of varieties; this notion was introduced by Langer-Simpson \cite{langersimpson} (see the end of Section 2.5 of loc.cit.), and we follow their terminology and call such local systems \textbf{strongly of geometric origin}, or \textbf{strongly motivic}.
+It is straightforward to see that if $L$ is strongly motivic, then a spreading out with bounded Frobenius traces does exist.

 \begin{question} Suppose $X$ is a smooth complex variety, and $L$ a local system on $X$.
-Does the existence of a spreading out $(\X, S, \mc{L}, \iota)$ with bounded Frobenius traces imply that $L$ is strongly of geometric origin? \end{question}
+Does the existence of a spreading out $(\X, \bar{\X}, S, \mc{L}, \iota)$ with bounded Frobenius traces imply that $L$ is strongly of geometric origin? \end{question}

-\begin{rmk} It is straightforward to see that if $L$ is strongly motivic, then a spreading out with bounded Frobenius traces does exist.
-Unfortunately, it seems hard to probe Question~\ref{question} since there are no known examples of local systems of geometric origin which are not strongly so.
+\begin{rmk} Unfortunately, it seems hard to probe Question~\ref{question} since there are no known examples of local systems of geometric origin which are not strongly so.
 We note that local systems which are strongly motivic admit spreading outs satisfying other properties, such as being \emph{de Rham} at all places above $\ell$, which a priori seems independent from having bounded Frobenius traces.
 Indeed, the relative Fontaine-Mazur conjecture \cite{liuzhu} together with the Tate conjecture imply that a local system is strongly motivic if it admits a spreading out which is de Rham at $\ell$.

 Note also that, conjecturally, the subtlety between geometric and strongly geometric local systems disappear once we consider the projectivized local system.
 Indeed, in his beautiful work, Petrov \cite{sasha} shows that the adjoint of any geometrically irreducible arithmetic $\Qlbar$-local system is de Rham at places above $\ell$, and hence this adjoint local system satisfies the assumptions of the relative Fontaine-Mazur conjecture, and therefore is conjecturally strongly motivic. \end{rmk}